-Today we start to climb up to Skálakambur (327 m).
-After a zick-zack climb we put down our backpacks and enjoy the views over the Hælavík bay, the surrounding mountains and the hut where we stayed.
+On this day we start to climb up to Skálakambur (327 m).
+After a zig-zag climb we put down our backpacks and enjoy the views over the Hælavík bay, the surrounding mountains, and the hut where we stayed.
 We continue towards Atlaskarð where we find a cairn called Atladys.
-We leave the bags behind and go along a small path to a narrow ridge Langikambur which reaches down into the sea and where we can enjoy the view over to Hornbjarg.
+We leave the bags behind and go along a small path to the narrow ridge Langikambur, which reaches down into the sea and where we can enjoy the view over Hornbjarg.
 Then we take the same path back to our rucksacks and continue down to the ruins of the house in Rekavik.
 We pass by the impressive formations of Stapi in Tröllakambur and finally reach our next camp in Höfn in Hornvík bay.
-It is a very remote place and often there is a good chance to see wild foxes in this area.
+It is a very remote place and there is a good chance of seeing wild foxes in this area.

-Today we explore the Hornvík area and hike to the most northern part to the Hornbjarg.
-Then, we hike along the bay to the North where we can peek down into the high cliffs and listen to the screams of millions of birds.
+On this day we explore the Hornvík area and hike to the most northern part to the Hornbjarg.
+Then, we hike along the bay to the North where we can peek down into the high cliffs and listen to the calls of millions of birds.
 We hike to the peak of Miðfell through lush vegetation and continue towards Múlinn.
 We hike along the cliffs and finally turn back to our camp by passing another waterfall.